ogarcia/rockpass/README.md

 ### Delete an user

-For now, user deletion cannot be done via API.
-If you want to delete an user you can do it with `sqlite` command.
+Users can delete their own accounts using any of the mobile or [lesspass-client][lesspass-client] applications (browser extensions do not have this option).
+You can still delete any user with the `sqlite` command.
 For example to delete user _user@example.com_ and all of his/her passwords settings.

 1. _Connect_ to database.
    ```sh